What is Disorderly Conduct?

 (Code 1977, § 12-3023)

 Most Georgia residents decide to walk into Atlanta Municipal Court and plead guilty to disorderly conduct charges, or they ask the court to appoint a public defender.
 This is your choice.
 But be ready to face stiff court fines and possibly even jail time.
+Give yourself the representation you deserve.

 A FREE consultation with our Atlanta GA criminal law firm can help clear up any confusion on which courtroom your case will be heard in, and what exactly are the penalties the judge most likely will sentence you with.